 - Tips for a racing mind

 - Relaxation techniques

-I run individual sessions in Bristol or skype sessions for clients outside of the local area.
-My appointments are at the Family Practice, 116 Gloucester Rd, Bristol, BS7 8NL.
+I run face to face sessions, Skype/ FaceTime or telephone sessions.
+My face to face appointments are at the Family Practice, 116 Gloucester Rd, Bristol, BS7 8NL.

 “I have so appreciated your genuine concern and interest in helping me to work through the problem with sound advice, explanatory notes and meaningful homework.
 You have listened, and given support and encouragement throughout the course and you have explained the process and helped me though difficult times.
 I feel that the CBT is now taking effect and that I have the knowledge and impetus to move slowly forward.”